Category Archives: Württemberg Royals

 Charlotte Augusta Matilda, Princess Royal by William Skelton, after Johann Paul Georg Fischer, line engraving, published 1828 NPG D10839 © National Portrait Gallery, London

 Soon after her return to Württemberg, Charlotte fell ill.
-Her spirits were lifted by visits from her brother Adolphus and her sister Elizabeth, but it was evident that she was dying.
+Visits from her brother Adolphus and her sister Elizabeth lifted her spirits but it was evident that she was dying.
 On October 5, 1828, Charlotte asked that her stepson King Wilhelm I of Württemberg and his family come to her bedside.
 The next day, Charlotte died peacefully in the arms of her stepson surrounded by his family, her friends, and her faithful servants.
 She was buried next to her husband in the Royal Crypt in the Castle Chapel at Ludwigsburg Palace in Ludwigsburg, Kingdom of Württemberg, now in the German state of Baden-Württemberg.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.